apache/paimon/docs/content/how-to/writing-tables.md

 1. source-alias cannot be duplicated with existed table name.
 If you use --source-ddl, source-alias must be specified and equal to the table name in "CREATE" statement.
 2. If the source table is not in the same place as target table, the source-table-name or the source-alias should be qualified (database.table or catalog.database.table if in different catalog).
+For examples:\
+\--source-sql "CREATE CATALOG my_cat WITH (...)"\
+\--source-sql "USE CATALOG my_cat"\
+\--source-sql "CREATE DATABASE my_db"\
+\--source-sql "USE my_db"\
+\--source-sql "CREATE TABLE S ..."\
+\--source-as my_cat.my_db.S
 3. At least one merge action must be specified.
 4. If both matched-upsert and matched-delete actions are present, their conditions must both be present too (same to not-matched-by-source-upsert and not-matched-by-source-delete).
 Otherwise, all conditions are optional.
+5. All conditions, set changes and values should use Flink SQL syntax.
+To ensure the whole command runs normally in Shell, please quote them with \"\" to escape blank spaces and use '\\' to escape special characters in statement.
+For example:\
+\--source-sql "CREATE TABLE T (k INT) WITH ('special-key' = '123\\!')"

 {{< /hint >}}